jaroet/JaRoet-PKM/README.md

 In the second half of 2025 I started a new job in a company that has strict rules about what software to install and suddenly I could not use the tools mentioned above anymore.
 Gone where my years of knowledge gathering and code snippets.
 Not actually gone but accessing them on a phone, unable to copy-past and the small screen, was not working for me.

 So I thought about building one myself.
-Thought that before but now, with the AI app builder revolution being underway, I could actually do it.
-I thought about what I would liked most in all the tools mentioned and my shortlist was the following:
+I had thought that before but now, with the AI app builder revolution being underway, I could actually do it.
+I thought about what I liked most in all the tools mentioned and my shortlist was the following:

 * **No installation needed**!
 Just download a file (or a few), copy to a folder and start working.
 * **No cloud storage or internet need**!
 The app only downloads a few libraries on initial startup, so internet is needed then.
 But otherwise, no need for the internet.